COMPOSER FAQ

 Do I have to live in LA to be a composer for films and TV?

 Here's one where the answer has changed in the last decade or so.
-A few years ago (I'm writing in 2017) I told aspiring composers they absolutely had to be in the LA area in order to work full-time as a composer for media.
-That's no longer the case—several friends and colleagues now work from New York, London, Vancouver, Austin, Las Vegas, Nashville, Seattle and elsewhere.
+I used to tell aspiring composers they absolutely had to be in the LA area in order to work full-time as a composer for media.
+That's no longer the case—several friends and colleagues now work from New York, Chicago, Austin, Las Vegas, Nashville, Seattle, London, Vancouver, and elsewhere.

 The one thing those friends all have in common, though, was that they made connections that allowed them to work in the city of their choice.
 And—you guessed it—most of those connections were made here in LA.
 It's to your advantage, professionally speaking, to be here as much as possible.
 Even if your legal address is somewhere else.